Infection Prevention and Control

 Our staff are committed to reducing infections and this is included in the Trusts values and behaviours and all job descriptions.
 We have seen significant reductions in our rates of both MRSA bacteraemia (blood stream infection) and Clostridium difficile cases.
 (See graphs below)

 The risk of getting an infection whilst in hospital is low, but this does not mean there is room for complacency.
-The prevention of infection Our Director of Infection Prevention and Control (DIPC) is Medical Director Dr Christopher Tibbs.
-We have dedicated infection prevention and control multi-disciplinary team of nurses, doctors and pharmacists.ristopher Tibbs.
-We have dedicated infection prevention and control multi-disciplinary team of nurses, doctors and pharmacists.
+Our Director of Infection Prevention and Control (DIPC) is Medical Director Dr. Christopher Tibbs and Dr. Marianne Illsley.

 Role of Infection Prevention & Control Team